 You have a hard time standing up for yourself and you prefer doing everything together.
 This is why you long for a partner, whether they are good to you or not.
 Ignoring your own needs is something you learned from your mother.
 Chances are she was very focused on your father and did some serious self-effacing to make the relationship successful.
 Stylizing your home can be important to you.
 It’s a way to create peace and harmony.
 You tend to approach your emotions in a rational way, thinking: How would someone else see this?
 That makes it difficult for you to get in touch with your own emotions.
 Music can help restore that contact.

 Sometimes it’s hard for you to trust others and feel safe.
 You panic occasionally, you withdraw or cut yourself off from the world.
 Relationships can be quite a challenge for you.
 There may have been circumstances in your past when your mother left you in the lurch at a crucial moment.
 Maybe it wasn’t her fault, but that experience hurt you deeply.
 Perhaps she strikes you as manipulative, and then nothing is what it seems.
-You can learn to feel safe again by looking into your fears, anger or resentment.
+You can learn to feel safe again by looking into your fears, anger, or resentment.
 Once you have processed painful memories yourself, you’ll be a master therapist: you can understand exactly what other people feel.

 Feeling at home somewhere can be a challenge for you.
 Your ‘gypsy heart’ makes you restless.
 Your mother set great store by her religious or cultural identity.
 Maybe they even seemed more important to her than your emotional needs.
 She might be from another country and possibly had a hard time adapting to the new culture, making you feel like you were uprooted or ‘different’.
-Maybe you’re trying to solve it by travelling a lot or roaming from place to place.
+Maybe you’re trying to solve it by traveling a lot or roaming from place to place.
 But real emotional safety is something you can only find inside yourself.
 Do some introspection, sit quietly, and listen to your inner voice; it’s extremely wise and will give you a ‘lucky touch’.

 You feel lonely or depressed sometimes because it seems like you have to carry the load all by yourself.
 Maybe you were the eldest child and you learned to be responsible at an early age.
-Your mother emphasised hard work, being tough, and achieving things.
+Your mother emphasized hard work, being tough, and achieving things.
 Possibly it created a pattern of short-changing yourself emotionally.
-Money can be a source of stress, as if you need a lot of it to feel relaxed and safe.
+Money can be a source of stress as if you need a lot of it to feel relaxed and safe.
 Your real emotions are strong, but you don’t like to trouble other people with them, except when you see others suffering: then you can’t stop your tears from flowing.
 You can find safety by cherishing your ‘inner child’ and caring for it.

 You’ve learned to push away any emotions that are not socially acceptable.
 This is because your mother seemed to think that friendship and social ideals were more important than personal emotions.
 If you cried, she told you children in poor countries have much more to cry about.
 They also have fewer toys than you, which meant you always had to share yours.
 This can make you feel like you’re not very important to your mother.
 She becomes more like a friend than a safe haven.
-Sometimes it’s hard for you to connect with others, because they rarely see what really goes on inside of you.
+Sometimes it’s hard for you to connect with others because they rarely see what really goes on inside of you.
 And yet profound friendships in which you can show everything about yourself are the best thing that could happen to you.

 As a child you may have felt that you were invisible.
-Your mother lived in a dream world, or had problems that kept her from being there for you.
+Your mother lived in a dream world or had problems that kept her from being there for you.
 You learned to withdraw into your own fantasies.
 That made you creative, so chances are there’s quite a bit of art or music in your life.
 Maybe you developed a lot of empathy because your mother needed it.
 And possibly you miss a solid foundation for everyday life: paying bills, tidying up, cleaning.
 A good way to develop that is to do practical chores for people who need your help.
 That activity will help you feel grounded and safe.
 Spirituality can help you overcome feelings of loneliness.

 Text: Hanny Roskamp